-It’s March and a lot of us have the fever—it’s bracket season.
+The Milwaukee Bucks are out of the bubble and in full swing.
+And it may not feel like it, but March is right around the corner.
+A lot of us suffer from basketball fever year-round.
 It’s also a good time to think about our own game and how we should play it safe when it’s our turn on the court.
 You may be wondering: What are the most common injuries in basketball?
 Should I be worried?
 MOSH is here to answer your questions and help you prevent basketball injuries.

 Common Basketball Injuries